linuxhw/hw-probe/README.md

 You can easily make a probe on any Linux distribution without installing the tool with the help of the Docker image:

-    sudo docker run -it \
+    sudo -E docker run -it \
     -v /dev:/dev:ro \
     -v /lib/modules:/lib/modules:ro \
     -v /etc/os-release:/etc/os-release:ro \